gardener/gardener/docs/deployment/feature_gates.md

 	- requires the SecretBinding provider type to match the Shoot provider type (on Shoot creation)
 	- enforces immutability on the provider type of a SecretBinding
 * `ForceRestore` enables forcing the shoot's restoration to the destination seed during control plane migration if the preparation for migration in the source seed is not finished after a certain grace period and is considered unlikely to succeed (falling back to the [control plane migration "bad case" scenario](../proposals/17-shoot-control-plane-migration-bad-case.md)).
 If you enable this feature gate, make sure to also enable `UseDNSRecords` and `CopyEtcdBackupsDuringControlPlaneMigration`.
+* `DisableDNSProviderManagement` disables management of `dns.gardener.cloud/v1alpha1.DNSProvider` resources.
+In this case, the `shoot-dns-service` extension will take this over if it is installed.
+This feature is only effective if the feature `UseDNSRecords` is `true`.